Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Visiting Kirstenbosch Botanical Gardens in Cape Town, SA

 The Kirstenbosch National Botanical Garden is a must-see attraction in Cape Town, South Africa.
-Lush with colorful blossoms and vibrant landscapes, even a short visit to the Cape Town botanical gardens is worth the effort!
+Lush with colorful blossoms and vibrant landscapes, even a short visit is worth the effort!

-On our trip we were uncertain, at first, whether or not to include visiting Kirstenbosch Botanical Garden in our robust Cape Town Itinerary.
+On our trip we were unsure to include visiting Kirstenbosch Botanical Garden in our robust Cape Town Itinerary.
 We were traveling without a car and had a long list of sights we wanted to see.

 Visiting Kirstenbosch Botanical Garden